maturk/maturk.github.io/notes.md

 Dictionary:
 - dict.setdefault(key, default=None)
 - dict.get(key, default=None)
 - lists cannot be keys, only immutable types can be keys to dictionaries.
 Could use tuple([]) to make list to tuple immutable.

+- Sets are mutable, tuples not.

+Random Functions:
+- ord(): for unicode characters

-Bucket sort:
+Bucket sort
 -